PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 16:30:03
+Last updated: 2024-04-07 16:30:36
-Random Quote: "How do you take your tea?"
-Ted: "Well, normally right back to the counter because there's been a terrible mistake." - Jim Hopper
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson